Venus Williams: 2008: Fifth Wimbledon title, and Olympic gold in doubles

 In 2008, as the eighth seed at the Australian Open, Williams reached the quarterfinals for the first time since 2003.
 However, she then lost to eventual runner-up Ana Ivanovic.
 Williams made her first semifinal of the year at the Bangalore Open in India, where she met sister Serena for the first time since 2005 with Serena Williams winning despite Venus Williams holding a match point in the third set tie break.

 Williams missed two tournaments at the beginning of the clay-court season due to undisclosed medical problems.
 At the French Open, Williams was seeded eighth but was eliminated by 26th-seeded Italian Flavia Pennetta in the third round.

 Williams was the defending champion and seventh-seeded player at Wimbledon.
 Without dropping a set, she reached her seventh Wimbledon singles final.
 She then won her fifth Wimbledon singles title, and seventh Grand Slam singles title overall, by beating sister Serena in straight sets.
 This was the first time since 2003 that Venus and Serena Williams had played each other in a Grand Slam final and was the first time since 2001 that Venus had defeated her in a Grand Slam final.
 Venus and Serena Williams then teamed to win the women's doubles title, their first Grand Slam doubles title together since 2003.

 Williams lost in the quarterfinals of the Beijing Olympics to Li Na.
 She did, however, earn a gold medal along with her sister Serena in women's doubles, their second gold medal as a team, having won together at the Sydney Olympics in 2000.
-At the US Open, Williams was playing some of her best tennis since dominating the circuit in 2003, However, she was defeated in two tiebreaks by Serena Williams (the eventual tournament winner) in a close quarterfinal match, after Williams had led 5–3 in both sets.
+At the 2008 US Open, Williams was playing some of her best tennis since dominating the circuit in 2003, However, she was defeated in two tiebreaks by Serena Williams (the eventual tournament winner) in a close quarterfinal match, after Williams had led 5–3 in both sets.

 At the Porsche Tennis Grand Prix in Stuttgart in October, Williams defeated a player ranked in the top three for the first time that season by defeating No. 3 Dinara Safina to reach her third semifinal of the year.
 There, she lost to Janković.
-A fortnight later, Williams won the Zurich Open, defeating Ivanovic in the semifinals before defeating Pennetta in the final to claim her second title of the year and secure a position in the year-ending 2008 WTA Tour Championships in Doha.
+A fortnight later, Williams won the Zurich Open, defeating Ivanovic in the semifinals, before defeating Pennetta in the final to claim her second title of the year and secure a position in the 2008 WTA Tour Championships in Doha.
 There, Williams defeated No. 2 Safina, No. 3 Serena Williams and No. 5 Dementieva in the preliminary round-robin stage.
-In the semifinals, Williams defeated No. 1 Janković before winning the year-ending tournament for the first time by defeating Vera Zvonareva in the final.
-She ended the year ranked No. 6 with three titles and a winning percentage of 78 percent.
+In the semifinals, Williams defeated No. 1 Janković, before winning the year-ending tournament for the first time by defeating Vera Zvonareva in the final.
+She ended the year ranked No. 6 with three titles and a winning percentage of 78.